The CIA Triad

 Is there a fourth principle beyond CIA?

-Yes — some models add Non-repudiation: the guarantee that someone cannot deny having sent or received a message.
-Digital signatures provide non-repudiation.
-Some extended models also include Authenticity (confirming the source of data) and Accountability (tracing actions back to individuals).
-But CIA covers ~90% of security reasoning.
+Yes — some models add Non-repudiation: the guarantee that someone cannot deny having sent or received a message, provided by digital signatures.
+Extended models also include Authenticity and Accountability.
+But the core CIA Triad covers the large majority of security reasoning.